 Pediatrician

 Pediatric ear piercing is a service offered by some pediatrician’s offices, often referred to as medical ear piercing.
 This may be the most comfortable choice for parents, but not all offices offer this service.
-Pediatricians who offer this service are trained in piercing techniques and are experts in wound care and management (after all, you’re asking for holes in the body).
+Pediatricians who do offer this service are trained in piercing techniques and are experts in wound care and management (after all, you’re asking for holes in the body).
 Some pediatrician’s offices charge $75-$100 for this service.

 Do all pediatricians pierce ears?